-June 19th — or “Juneteenth” — is a time of celebration and reflection, and serves as a yearly reminder of what enslaved Africans in Texas endured more than 150 years ago.
+June 19th — or “Juneteenth” — is a time of celebration and reflection, and serves as a yearly reminder of what once enslaved people in Texas endured more than 150 years ago.
 On Jan.
 1, 1863, President Abraham Lincoln signed the Emancipation Proclamation, hailed as the end of slavery in the United States.
 Yet, word did not reach those enslaved in the Lone Star State for another two-and-a-half years.

 The June 19, 1865, notification of enslaved Texans' newfound freedom — delivered by Union Army Maj.
 Gen. Gordon Granger — is the inspiration behind the holiday that originated in Galveston, Texas.
 Short for "June Nineteenth," the holiday soared in popularity during protest movements for racial justice in summer 2020, highlighting Juneteenth's continued importance and relevance today.
 Juneteenth became a statewide holiday in Texas in 1980, the first state to officially recognize it.
 And in June 2021, Juneteenth became recognized as a federal holiday.